 As a child I had unusual 'opportunities.'
 My Father was an avid hunter, and I often helped butcher

 his catch.
 I was his assistant.
 Every step of the way, my Dad and I inspected and tested... muscles, bones, joints, look at

 how this moves that... and so on.
 Yes, there were times that I would have to walk away... but

-school was full time.
+was full time.
 Work was too.
-I look back and wonder how I made it through.
+Looking back, I wonder how I made it through.

-Fair was coming up.
-He and his friend wanted to do a project.
-Since their topic choice was ‘The Human Body,’ they came to me for help.
+Human Body.’
+Who did they come to for help?
+Me!
 What greater gift could a parent get, then to have your child ask you to teach them your passion?!